 Fellow of the Higher Education Academy

-I have also attended and run workshops on Viewpoint and Composition training and Howard Barker’s theatre.
+I have also attended and run workshops on Viewpoints and Composition training and Howard Barker’s theatre.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.